teddy-ambona/financial-data-api/README.md

 Terragrunt is a thin wrapper for Terraform that provides extra tools for working with multiple Terraform modules. https://www.gruntwork.io

 Sample for reference: https://github.com/gruntwork-io/terragrunt-infrastructure-live-example

+Teragrunt generated files start with the prefix "terragrunt_" and are ignored in the `.gitignore` file to prevent them from being accidentally commmitted.

 ### Best practices